Simply Business is pleased to provide tailored insurance options from:

 Best of all?
 We make it easy to get insured, because let’s face it - your day is busy enough!
 Fill out our online form and get free insurance quotes in under 10 minutes.

 Contractor insurance is actually a term used to describe a bundle of policies that provide comprehensive coverage for general contractors.
-This coverage is meant to protect you from the biggest risks you face in your job, like property damage and injuries.
+This coverage is meant to protect you from the biggest risks you face in your job, like damage to property and injuries.

-Let’s take a closer look at the policies we recommend for general contractors.
+Let’s take a closer look at the basic coverages we recommend for general contractors.

-General liability insurance for contractors provides coverage against costs associated with third-party accidents, property damage, and bodily injury.
-Having this type of coverage can be essential for general contractors, as your type of work carries greater risk for property damage and accidents.
+General liability coverage for contractors provides coverage against costs associated with third-party accidents, property damage, and bodily injury.
+Having general liability insurance can be essential for your contracting business, as your type of work carries greater risk for those types of incidents.

 Here’s why: Anything can happen when you’re a contractor.
 A customer might trip over tools left lying on the ground, or you might damage a client’s furniture unintentionally during a home remodeling project.